 “My Home is Your Home” Reflections from a solidarity and service trip to Israel

-By Zack Bodner, CEO of the Oshman Family JCC
+By Zack Bodner, President and CEO of the Oshman Family JCC

 “You flew thousands of miles just to give us a hug.
 That’s what gives us strength.
 The Jewish People are family—that is our superpower.”